lokiengineering/allies49/proto1/README.md

 ## Prototype 1

-### Wed Feb 21 2018 - Attempted bourdmount, new keycap print
+### Wed Feb 21 2018 - Attempted boardmount, new keycap print

 Printed the first proofs of concept for the cherry mx breakout mounting board, combining two parametric snap standoffs and the following settings: